-Torque (t) = radius (r) * force (F) * sin (theta)
+(t) = (r) * (F) * sin (theta)

-This can also be written as a cross product of two vectors, but we will not go that deep in this article as it’s a little more advanced and harder to write out.
+This can also be written as a cross-product of two vectors, but we will not go that deep in this article as it’s a little more advanced and harder to write out.
 Torque causes an object to rotate and as a result, it will make this object accelerate in an angular motion, and give it momentum.
 This will cause the object to have a velocity after some period of time and kinetic energy.
 This can be calculated through the following equation:

 Energy = torque * theta